-October is National Substance Use Disorder Prevention Month, and for the past nine years, the Charlestown Coalition has partnered with the Clarence R. Edwards Middle School, the Harvard-Kent School, the Warren Prescott School, and the Mass General Hospital's Center for Community Health Improvement (CCHI) to host educational assemblies and activities for students as part of Prevention Month at the local elementary and middle schools.
+October is National Substance Use Disorder Prevention Month, and for the past decade, the Charlestown Coalition has partnered with the Harvard-Kent School, the Warren Prescott School, and the Mass General Hospital's Center for Community Health Improvement (CCHI) to host educational assemblies and activities for students as part of Prevention Month at the local elementary and middle schools.

 In prior years, students received pre-surveys created with the assistance of MGH Center for Community Health Improvement’s Evaluations Team.
 The surveys assessed student knowledge of and opinions towards substance use.
 After this assessment, students receive lessons addressing myths and realities around substance use disorders, as well as information about different types of drugs, and addiction.

 The Coalition serves catered lunches to Charlestown High School students who live in Charlestown throughout the school year during each lunch period.
 This has provided us an opportunity to connect students to tutoring and social services, while keeping an eye on their academic records.
 We also bring in guest speakers from neighboring youth agencies to help plug students into their community and help them take advantage of local resources.

 By becoming a familiar face to many of the Charlestown high school students, we have recruited several of our current Turn it Around members through the 02129 program.

 Botvin LifeSkills/MGH Stay in Shape Curriculum